 I played a musical instrument in college, and my teacher always told, “don’t botch the basics!”
 That translated into practicing my scales for hours on end until I could play any of them and their variations with barely a thought.
 It’s important for electrical engineers to remember the basics and how they affect our work.
 I usually work with high-level systems, and it’s easy to forget the simple principles that inform the advanced applications.
 When it comes to thermal management and heat sinks the three main things to remember are: convection, conduction, and radiation.
 These three fundamentals will affect things like fin placement and orientation, thermal interface materials (TIM), and heat sink surface treatment.
 Once you’re refreshed on how all these mesh together, heat sink design will be a breeze.

 Another golden nugget from my teacher was, “music shouldn’t feel forced.”
 Well, that doesn’t necessarily apply to convection.
 You can have two kinds of convection on your board: natural and forced.
 Natural convection does not use any fans or outside force to move air.
 Instead, it relies on the convection currents that naturally occur in a differentially heated fluid.
 This passive process draws no power, but can also be a bit slow in cooling things down.
 Forced convection is just the opposite, it uses an outside force to move air.
 Usually, this force would be something like a fan.
 With this method, you have to power the outside force, but you get faster cooling in exchange.
-Interestingly enough, the form you choose will have an effect on your heat sink design.
+Interestingly enough, the form you choose will have an effect on your heat sink design guide.

-As far as natural convection goes, you need to make sure your heat sink and fins are placed so that they don’t inhibit air movement.
+As far as natural convection goes, you need to make sure your heat transfer and heat sink and fins are placed so that they don’t inhibit air movement.
 The flow is quite weak in a natural convection scheme, so if it’s obstructed in any way your cooling will be severely inhibited.
 When placing the heat sink, you should be sure to orient it so that air can rise parallel through the fins.
 Having your fins perpendicular to airflow is like trying to play an instrument while standing on your head, it doesn’t work.
 For the fins themselves, you should use a sparse placement pattern.
 If the fins are densely grouped they will inhibit convection.

 When dealing with forced convection things are at once more simple and complex.
 Airflow is guaranteed, it’s just a question of optimizing it.
 Like before, you’ll want to orient your heat sink so that air passes parallel to the fins.
 Designing the fins is where things get a little tricky.
 The main concerns with forced convection are pressure drop and loss.
 If your fins are too tall or too dense, they’ll cause an excessive pressure drop across the heat sink, resulting in a lossy system.
 If you want to find the perfect fin size and placement, you’ll need to crunch some numbers.